CSHNotes/NA-Notes/week2.2.markdown

 # Leadership Principles
 ## Principle 1

-Success in problem solving requires tht effort be directoed towards overcoming surmountable obstacles
+Success in problem solving requires that effort be directed towards overcoming surmountable obstacles

 * Something that is changeable
 * Something we can change